Illumina/manta/README.md

 Data analysis and Interpretation
 --------------------------------

-After completing the installation, please see the Manta User Guide for instructions on how to use Manta, interpret results, and a high-level overview of the method.
+After completing the installation, see the Manta user guide for instructions on how to use Manta, interpret results, and a high-level overview of the method.
 The user guide can be found in:

     ${MANTA_INSTALL_PATH}/doc/html/mantaUserGuide.html